Swirrl/ogc-api-prototype/README.md

 Run it with `clj -A:dev` and enter `(dev) (go)` to run the service.
 It listens on port 3000 by default: http://localhost:3000/collections

+## Demo page

+A demo map will be served at http://localhost:3000/demo/map.html

 ## License

 Copyright © 2021 Swirrl IT Ltd.